Do you constantly find yourself wishing you had more hours in the day?

 Are you running your own business, but feel like your business is actually running you?

 What if you stopped letting your business dictate your lifestyle, and instead put a plan in place to put your life first?
-To put your family first?
-To stop focusing on when the next chunk of money might come in, and instead built a plan that feels more sustainable?

 When I set out on my entrepreneurial journey in 2007, it was all sunshine and rainbows.
 I wore sweatpants every day.
 I had some money saved up that felt like a nice cushion.
 I even had a business idea that took off (IWearYourShirt).